Explore the great variety of museums in Lisbon to create a complete impression of the cultural and historical heritage of Portugal.

 Summarize

 Lisbon is beautiful, and you should come here for more than one day.
 But even if you decide to visit the city in a short period of time, there will be entertainment for every taste.
-In addition to many architectural monuments and natural treasures, there are also numerous museums.
+In addition to many architectural monuments and natural treasures, there are also numerous museums for a memorable Lisbon trip.

 The museums offer to touch eternity while witnessing hidden treasures, from medieval paintings and classical statues to traditional Portuguese tiles and antique carriages.